Personal Immigration

 (iii) The evidence required for each permitted source relied upon.

 The specified evidence requirements when relying on employment income are outlined in paragraph 2 of Appendix FM-SE.
-For a detailed explanation of these, please refer to Part 1 of this blogpost.
+For a detailed explanation of these, please refer to Part 1 of this article.

-What if the Sponsor Is Currently Outside the UK?
+11. Category B Applications When the Sponsor Is Outside the UK

 The specified evidence requirements under paragraph 4 of Appendix FM-SE read as follows: